Garden-AI/garden/docs/developer_guide/contributing.md

 ## Coding Standards

 Garden uses standard Python coding style and conventions.
 We use pre-commit hooks to automatically format code with `black`.
-To set up the commit hooks locally, you'll need to have pre-commit [installed](https://pre-commit.com/#install).
+To set up the commit hooks locally, you'll need to have pre-commit [installed](https://pre-commit.com/#install) -- this should already be installed if you ran `poetry install --with=develop`, though `pre-commit` may not be on your path.
 Then run `pre-commit install` from the garden directory.

 ## Testing